Anal Abscess (cont.)

 Anal Abscess Diagnosis

-- The health care practitioner will then examine the patient and should explain the parts of the exam may be uncomfortable and will be careful to protect
+- The healthcare professional will then examine the patient and should explain the parts of the exam may be uncomfortable and will be careful to protect the patient's modesty.

 Must Read Articles Related to Anal Abscess